google/ts-bridge/README.md

 * `UPDATE_TIMEOUT`: the total time that updating all metrics is allowed to take.
   The incoming HTTP request from App Engine Cron will fail if it takes longer than this, and a subsequent update will be triggered again.
+* `UPDATE_PARALLELISM`: number of metric updates that are performed in parallel.
+  Parallel updates are scheduled using goroutines and still happen in the context of a single incoming HTTP request, and setting this value too high might result in the App Engine instance running out of RAM.

 You can use `--env_var` flag to override these environment variables while running the app via `dev_appserver.py`.